-Protocol for Addressing Concerns
+Protocol for Addressing Parental Concerns

+Parents may generally address their complaints or concerns to the school administration, which may be followed by Region and District department review by appropriate.
 For issues involving an individual teacher or class, parent/guardian address their concerns to the following individuals in the order below.